Include any widget in a page for any theme. [do_widget widgetname ] or [do_widget "widget name" ] or include a whole widget area [do_widge

-Need more instruction: As per step 7 on the front page: To find the id of your chosen widget you can either
+Need more help: To find the id of your chosen widget you can either

 1) enter some garbage in the shortcode [do_widget wtf] and the plugin will offer you a try debug (if you are admin and logged in that is) Click on the "try debug"